 Various plant pigments

 Hundreds of plants can be used to extract pigments and dyes, forming the most vibrant colours you can imagine.
 Below are some general guidelines and useful resources on harvesting, extraction and binding.

 Natural dyer Lucila Kenny: 'For centuries, plants have been picked, raised and processed for nourishment, embellishment and healing.
-It seems that on every part of the world where humans have lived we can find a body of knowledge based on the powers of herbs, roots and flowers.
+It seems that in every part of the world where humans have lived, we can find a body of knowledge based on the powers of herbs, roots and flowers.
 This unique relationship between plants and people still remains in our ancestral memory waiting to be rediscovered.
 Such a quest will take us from the world of materials to a symbolic realm, where chemistry becomes alchemy, and colours manifest their powerful connection to the earth.'

 Like all plants, painting plants can be cultivated as long as the correct growing conditions are present, an important aspect is the composition of the soil.
 Potting soil can be used for the first year, but it’s preferable to use a specific soil composition after that.
 For example, half sand, half garden soil, or half clay half garden soil.
 The direct surroundings determine the humidity and the amount of sun and shadow.
 In nature, different plants occur together in one area and plants that can’t grow well in each other’s presence, don’t grow there.
 When cultivating plants this is something to consider.

 Harvesting: the pigments aren’t readily available inside the plants.
 At first only preceding substances exist and only later a specific pigment, of which the production changes at different periods during the seasons.
 The hue of the colour is influenced by the time of harvest.
 Roughly, roots and bark are best harvested during autumn; when the whole plant is used it should be harvested shortly before or during bloom, leaves are best harvested before bloom.
 This can of course differ per plant.

 The production of natural paint or ink is done in two steps: first, the dyestuff, consisting of colourants or pigments has to be extracted from the plant, after that a binder can be added, depending on the desired application.